Installation

 make btcd

-Alternatively, you can install btcd
+Alternatively, you can install btcd directly from its

 repo.